lczech/genesis/doc/manual/setup.md

 Apart from that, there are no further requirements.
 Simply include the needed genesis headers (or any other headers you might need) and compile.
 Happy coding!

+# Library {#setup_lib}

-Remark: The apps are only a convenience for users.
+The apps are only a convenience for users.
 Genesis can of course also be used like any other C++ library by including its headers and linking against its binaries.

+If you include genesis in bigger projects which are separately compiled, you need to make sure to use compatible options for compiling the genesis binaries.
+For example, if you want to link against the shared library, the settings for threads (e.g., Pthreads) need to be the same for every compilation unit.
+See the main Cmake script for the available compiler options.

 # Python {#setup_python}